Home » Marsh Owl (Asio capensis)

 Marsh Owl (Asio capensis) is represented by an endemic subspecies in Morocco (tingitanus) and it’s Critically Endangered.
 In the past, the species used to breed in the majority of the marshy areas in northwest Morocco.
 However, nowadays the northern limit of its breading range is Lower Loukkos, where some pairs still breed in the marshes.

-Why Marsh Owl in Morocco is endangered and how to save it?
+Marsh Owl in Morocco: why it’s endangered and how to save it?

-Moroccan Marsh Owl (Asio capensis tingitanus), Merja Zerga (AntĆ³nio GonƧalves).
+Moroccan Marsh Owl (Asio capensis tingitanus), Merja Zerga (António Gonçalves).

-Why Marsh Owl in Morocco is endangered and how to save it?
-Read More Ā»
+Marsh Owl in Morocco: why it’s endangered and how to save it?
+Read More »